TSABM/inbre-retina/README.md

 12:30pm -

 Today plans are to work on:
 1. fixing the image rendering, the format right now is not compatable, use the metadata to try and extract the data better.
+Edit: its definitely a metadata issue, I need to read it better so the image will be processed correctly.
 2. ~~refactor the views.
 I beleive the error with the menubar not updating anything is because the parent processes that hold the widgets get put to "sleep" or somethign similar so the user interaction events never even get properly handled.
 If the views are made extentions of the widget again I think the code will remain active and thus receive events properly.~~ That fixed it, the dialog now opens correctly.
-Now to fix dialog related code to opening the image.
+Now to fix dialog related code to opening the image. ~~Edit: file dialog is opening twice, need to fix.~~
 3. note that step 2 likely will mean needing to change the master mem too.

 ## Day 33 7/15/24